 Most therapists posting on Instagram do note that it's not the same as a real-life connection: Whitney Hawkins even compared the two in a post captioned "Instagram is not therapy.
 Duh."
 Mort points out that therapy is a relationship: "a space between two people where you talk in a nuanced way about the life experiences of the client".

-"It's a place where the therapist holds your mind in your mind," she says.
+"It's a place where the therapist holds your mind in their mind," she says.
 "And Instagram does none of that.
 It’s not a replacement for therapy or for community and relationships in real life."

 The fact LePera describes her followers as "self healers", however, is somewhat telling.
 Her point, presumably, is that we all have the capacity to resolve some of our own anxieties and traumas, something most therapists or psychologists would not disagree with.
 And though some followers may be in therapy, others embarking on journeys of "self-healing" are likely to have no support at all – except, of course, for Instagram.